-The Supplier shipping instruction will be made available approximately 3 business days prior to the scheduled ship date for domestic shipments and 5 business days for international shipments.
+The Supplier shipping instruction will be made available approximately 3 business days prior to the scheduled ship date for domestic and international shipments.

 The Supplier is responsible to confirm that they are preparing to ship what is requested on the instruction.